Shape-memory alloy: Pseudoelasticity

 In a plot of strain versus temperature, the austenite and martensite start and finish lines run parallel.
 The SME and pseudoelasticity are actually different parts of the same phenomenon, as shown on the left.

 The key to the large strain deformations is the difference in crystal structure between the two phases.
 Austenite generally has a cubic structure while martensite can be monoclinic or another structure different from the parent phase, typically with lower symmetry.
 For a monoclinic martensitic material such as Nitinol, the monoclinic phase has lower symmetry which is important as certain crystallographic orientations will accommodate higher strains compared to other orientations when under an applied stress.
 Thus it follows that the material will tend to form orientations that maximize the overall strain prior to any increase in applied stress.
 One mechanism that aids in this process is the twinning of the martensite phase.
 In crystallography, a twin boundary is a two-dimensional defect in which the stacking of atomic planes of the lattice are mirrored across the plane of the boundary.
 Depending on stress and temperature, these deformation processes will compete with permanent deformation such as slip.

-It is important to note that σms is dependent on parameters such as temperature and the number of nucleation sites for phase nucleation.
+σms is dependent on parameters such as temperature and the number of nucleation sites for phase nucleation.
 Interfaces and inclusions will provide general sites for the transformation to begin, and if these are great in number, it will increase the driving force for nucleation.
 A smaller σms will be needed than for homogeneous nucleation.
 Likewise, increasing temperature will reduce the driving force for the phase transformation, so a larger σms will be necessary.
 One can see that as you increase the operational temperature of the SMA, σms will be greater than the yield strength, σy, and superelasticity will no longer be observable.